michsarg/TileGameServer/README.md

 # cits3002project

-THINGS TO DO:
-    needs threading implemented so new players can connect even if a game is in progress

 Notes:

 In TCP, the client initiates a connection, and the server listens for and accepts a connection.
 Once connected, data can flow both ways.